misterbastean/whbc_scheduler/currentlyWorkingOn.md

 - Just finished logic for Participant Edit form and route (to fill the data in automatically), but this needs lots of testing and handling of edge cases.
-Then figure out how to toggle between workers and participants on the user profile page.
-Hint: probably jQuery toggle().
+- Need to add logic to delete participants and workers.

 Important Later:
 - Implement Mongoose "remove" middleware to remove workers/participants associated with a user when the user is removed: https://stackoverflow.com/a/14349259
+- Implement "Edit Profile" button on user profile page
 - Add authorization for each route as needed
 - Front-end stuff (make it purty!)
+  - Landing page
+  - Add flash for user feedback
 - Fix Registration Cutoff in editEvent to be a datepicker
+- Archive events after their end date - should still be visible to the creator, but not display elsewhere.

 Small Stuff: